Full Time RVing—How to Downsize Your Home to an RV

 - If time permits, go through loose photos and throw out duplicates and any that are poor quality or of scenes, people and things that you no longer care about.

-- Send treasured albums to a commercial place that will put the photos on CDs for you.
+- Send treasured albums to a commercial service that will put the photos on CDs for you.

 - Remove photos from frames and place in albums to conserve space.